 Step 2: Scrape Off Excess Paint

 Before applying any paint thinner, it’s essential to scrape off any excess or peeling paint.
 However, using a standard paint scraper can damage the plastic.
-Instead, opt for a plastic putty knife, a razor blade, or even a kitchen knife.
-Wear gloves for this job.
+Instead, use a plastic putty knife, a razor blade, or even a kitchen knife.
+And don’t forget to wear gloves while doing this.

 Step 3: Apply Your Chosen Paint Remover